Shidacea/Shidacea-CPP/README.md

 # Caveats

+## Submodules

+If you download this repository, make sure to download the submodules as well, since a simple download won't include them.
+The best way to use Shidacea is to fork it and use Git for maintaining it and updating the submodules.

 ## Script naming conventions

 Do not give mruby scripts same names, even if they are in different subdirectories of the `scripts`-directory.
 The subdirectory structure is ONLY for convenience reasons!
 The final build scripts will NOT follow this structure!